 Chamundaraya Basadi

-The Chamundaraya basadi is the finest and one of the largest temples on the hill.
-It is a homogeneous structure consisting of a Sanctum sanctorum with an upper storey and a Vimanam over it, an open sukhanasi, a navaranga mandapam and a mukha mandapam porch with verandahs at the sides, all built of fine grained hard granite.
+The Chamundaraya Basadi is the finest and one of the largest temples on the hill.
+It is a homogeneous structure consisting of a Sanctum sanctorum with an upper storey and a Vimanam over it, an open sukhanasi, a navaranga mandapam, and a mukha mandapam porch with verandahs at the sides, all built of fine-grained hard granite.

-The Chamundaraya basadi is the finest and one of the largest temples on the hill.
-It is a homogeneous structure consisting of a Sanctum sanctorum with an upper storey and a Vimanam over it, an open sukhanasi, a navaranga mandapam and a mukha mandapam porch with verandahs at the sides, all built of fine grained hard granite.
+The Chamundaraya Basadi is the finest and one of the largest temples on the hill.
+It is a homogeneous structure consisting of a Sanctum sanctorum with an upper storey and a Vimanam over it, an open sukhanasi, a navaranga mandapam, and a mukha mandapam porch with verandahs at the sides, all built of fine-grained hard granite.

-It is dedicated to Neminatha, the twenty second tirthankara.
+It is dedicated to Neminatha, the twenty-second Tirthankara.
 The sukhanasi consists of images of Sarvahna and Kushmandini, the yaksha and yakshi of Neminatha.

 The inscription regarding the construction of this temple clearly states that it was caused to be constructed by Chamundaraya and hence its date may probably be 982 CE.
-But the inscription on the pedestal of the image of Neminatha in the sanctum sanctorum is of about 1138 CE, records that Echana, son of the General Ganga Raja, caused to be built the Jaina temple.
+But the inscription on the pedestal of the image of Neminatha in the sanctum sanctorum is from about 1138 CE, and records that Echana, son of the General Ganga Raja, caused to be built the Jaina temple.
 Trailokyaranjana which was also known as Boppana Chaityalaya.
-It is therefore clear that the image of Neminatha or at least its pedestal did not originally belong to this basadi and must have been brought here at some subsequent period from the temple founded by Echana which may have gone to ruin.
+It is therefore clear that the image of Neminatha or at least its pedestal did not originally belong to this Basadi and must have been brought here at some subsequent period from the temple founded by Echana which may have gone to ruin.

 Sarvahna Yaksha